dailystory/docs/articles/changelog/2021/january.md

 * Multi-field select on contact edit isn't saving
 * Pick list values should be shown when available
 * Update email 2 column widget to support placeholders
+* Value shouldn't be required in pick list to be saved
+* Standardize column icons and names in email editor

 ## January 5, 2021
 * Bug in editing or deleting email template